-Notes on Intrusion Detection and the Security Operations Center server, device, or network segment.
+Notes on Intrusion Detection and the Security Operations Center

+We've talked at length about the need to keep payloads below the radar of antivirus or malware detection products.
+However, this is only the tip of the iceberg.
+Modern intrusion detection systems are advanced, intelligent, and collaborative and can process event information from virtually any kind of server, device, or network segment.
 At its simplest, this includes suspicious traffic (like a port scan) or several failed logins in a row on a Cisco router.
 A specific behavior can be included and defined as a security event and integrated into the central monitoring system.
 IDS will receive its data from three places: